Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Introduction

+\paragraph*{Limit-cycle phase} -- As indicated earlier, our model hosts a limit-cycle phase where a long range order parameter dynamically traces out a closed orbit, a phenomenon clearly ruled out by the laws of thermodynamics and thus intrinsically nonequilibrium.
+We refer to it as the limit-cycle or rotating phase.
+Phases in thermal equilibrium can be classified by their symmetry -- in the present case, there is a disordered phase with full $O(N)$ symmetry which is spontaneously broken in the statically ordered phase to $O(N-1)$.
+Goldstone theorem then predicts the emergence of $N-1$ soft, gapless modes, corresponding to the broken symmetry generators.

+We show that the nonthermal limit-cycle phase can be classified by symmetry, as well.
+It constitutes a further symmetry breaking of $O(N)$ to $O(N-2)$, rather than for instance dynamically restoring a broken symmetry as argued previously \cite{Fruchart2021}.
+This is most clearly exemplified by the emergence of $2N-3$ Goldstone modes in the limit-cycle phase, due to the breaking of the same number of generators by the spontaneous choice of a plane within which the order parameter rotates.
+We show this explicitly and non-perturbatively within the effective action framework based on Ward identities.
+This result can thus be considered an exact property of the fully fluctuating and interacting problem.

-The case $N=2$ however is special: It requires the full $O(2) = SO(2) \ltimes \mathbb{Z}_2$ symmetry (semidirect product, the elements of $SO(2)$ and $\mathbb{Z}_2$ do not commute here), while for larger $N$ actually the $SO(N)$ group is appropriate to find our phenomenology.
-The symmetry that is broken when transiting from the statically to the dynamically ordered phase is the discrete $\mathbb{Z}_2$; physically, it corresponds to choice of direction in which the angular limit cycle is traversed, with angular velocity $\pm E$ respectively (for larger $N$, the sign of $E$ is unphysical, because limit cycles with opposite traversing direction can be smoothly connected by a rotation)~\footnote{The case of $SO(3)$ can in principle host a symmetry breaking limit cycle.
+For $N>2$, there are $2(N-2)$ Goldstone modes that differ from their overdamped equilibrium counterparts which disperse as $\omega\sim-i\vecq^2$.
+While they still correspond to excitations whose life time diverges for long wavelengths $\vecq\rightarrow 0$ and are generated by broken symmetry generators, they have a finite frequency corresponding exactly to the frequency $E$ of the limit cycle itself, i.e. $\omega=-iZ\vecq^2\pm E$.\\ The case $N=2$ is special, since the difference between $SO(2)$ and the required $O(2) = SO(2) \ltimes \mathbb{Z}_2$ symmetry (semidirect product, the elements of $SO(2)$ and $\mathbb{Z}_2$ do not commute here), becomes crucially important~\footnote{The case of $SO(3)$ can in principle host a symmetry breaking limit cycle.
 It is however not captured by our analysis, since the Lorentz force like term is omitted.
 For larger $N$ the difference between $SO(N)$ and $O(N)$ is only manifest in higher order interactions which are expected to be irrelevant under RG.}.
-In this case, the number of Goldstone modes is the same in the statically and dynamically ordered rotating phase, $N-1 = 2N-3 =1$.
+The symmetry that is broken when transiting from the statically to the dynamically ordered phase is the discrete $\mathbb{Z}_2$; physically, it corresponds to choice of direction in which the angular limit cycle is traversed, with angular velocity $\pm E$ respectively (for larger $N$, the sign of $E$ is unphysical, because limit cycles with opposite traversing directions can be smoothly connected by a rotation).
+The requirement of full $O(2)$ symmetry rules out a KPZ nonlinearity within the critical theory, we give more details in ~\ref{ssec:Sym_break}.